 Rep. Austin Davis' Biography

-In the House of Representatives, Rep. Davis serves in a leadership capacity as the chair of the Allegheny County Democratic Delegation and the vice chair of the House Policy Committee.
-In addition, he serves on the powerful House Appropriations Committee as well as the House Insurance Committee, the House Consumer Affairs Committee and the House Transportation Committee.
-Rep. Davis is a member of the Pennsylvania Legislative Black Caucus and the Climate Caucus.
+Currently, Davis is serving as chair of the Allegheny County Delegation and vice chair of the House Democratic Policy Committee, as well as serving on the House Appropriations Committee, House Consumer Affairs Committee, House Insurance Committee and House Transportation Committee.
+Davis is also a member of the Pennsylvania Legislative Black Caucus, Climate Caucus and PA SAFE Caucus.

-To date, he has received numerous awards and recognitions for his work in government and within the community, including Pittsburgh Magazine’s 40 under 40 award, the Josh Gibson Foundation Civil Service award, the McKeesport NAACP Character Leadership award, Alpha Kappa Alpha Sorority Gentleman of Excellence in Government Award, University of Pittsburgh at Greensburg’s 2019 Alumnus of Distinction, and the H. John Heinz III Award for Community Service.
+Davis has received several awards for his work in government and within the community, including Pittsburgh Magazine’s 40 under 40, the Josh Gibson Foundation Civil Service award, the McKeesport NAACP Character Leadership Award, Alpha Kappa Alpha Sorority Gentleman of Excellence in Government Award, University of Pittsburgh at Greensburg’s 2019 Alumnus of Distinction, and the H. John Heinz III Award for Community Service.

 Davis currently resides in McKeesport with his wife, Blayre Holmes Davis.